BlueSG: Fleet

-Fleet

-The service uses the all-electric Bolloré Bluecar, which were adapted to suit Singapore's left-hand traffic.
+The service used the all-electric Bolloré Bluecar, which were adapted to suit Singapore's left-hand traffic.
 It is a three-door hatchback electric car with four seats and has a 30 kWh lithium metal polymer (LMP) battery, coupled to a supercapacitor, that provides an electric range of 250 km in urban use, and a maximum speed of 120 km/h.

 The Opel Corsa-e was introduced to the fleet in October 2022.
 It is a five-door hatchback electric car with five seats and with a 50 kWh lithium-ion battery pack, which has an estimated range of 337 km, which is longer than the range of the Bluecar.
 The car also features fast charging which allows it to be recharged from 10 to 80 percent capacity in 30 minutes, although there are no fast chargers in BlueSG stations.

 In July 2023, BlueSG unveiled its latest addition to the fleet, a Singaporean-assembled, "First 100" edition Hyundai Ioniq 5.
 It is a five-door SUV electric car with five seats and has a 77 kWh lithium-ion battery pack, enabling a maximum driving range of 507 km.
 Being the one and only fleet vehicle of its kind, it features a distinct livery and colour as compared to the rest of the fleet.
 The car bears the license plate "EVS1L", designating it as the inaugural car among the 100.
 The car is accessible only via advance reservations and special rental packages, which cost S$90 and S$200 for 6-hour and 24-hour durations respectively.